-Jeff's home turf - where the shore of Connecticut kisses the western Sound - features miles of varied shallow-water habitat that holds vast numbers of striped bass throughout the season - all of it within an hour's drive of New York City!
+Jeff’s home turf, where the shore of Connecticut kisses the western Sound, features miles of varied shallow-water habitat that holds vast numbers of striped bass throughout the season — all of it within an hour’s drive of New York City!
 The area also serves as a waystation in the migratory wanderings of many other game fish as they move up and down the coast.
-In addition, the near-by Norwalk Islands offer a network of rips, channel edges and barely accessible flats where large stripers can be found feeding in incredibly skinny water.
-The western Sound is a magic place where you can be fishing for surface-busting schoolie bass and "harbor" blues in one cove, then make a short run on a tide change and tie into a 25-pound linesider or teen-sized bluefish in the next.
+In addition, the nearby Norwalk Islands offer a network of rips, channel edges and barely accessible flats where large stripers can be found feeding in incredibly skinny water.
+The western Sound is a magic place where you can be fishing for surface-busting schoolie bass and “harbor” blues in one cove, then make a short run on a tide change and tie into a 25-pound striped bass or teen-size bluefish in the next.

 The eastern end of Long Island Sound isn’t the only place that offers terrific shallow-water striper action.
 There are 80 miles of sheltered waters that fall between New Jersey’s mainland and the barrier islands extending from the town of Bay Head to Cape May Inlet.
 While I frequently fish the sand flats and sedge islands of Barnegat and Little Egg Bays, I had never explored the extensive salt marshes that lie between Atlantic City and Wildwood – until I met Captain Brian DiLeo last year and we spent a few days aboard his 16-foot Hewes Bonefisher.